stac-utils/stac-fastapi-elasticsearch-opensearch/README.md

 - Our Api core library can be used to create custom backends.
 See [stac-fastapi-mongo](https://github.com/Healy-Hyperspatial/stac-fastapi-mongo) for a working example.
 - Reach out on our [Gitter](https://app.gitter.im/#/room/#stac-fastapi-elasticsearch_community:gitter.im) channel or feel free to add to our [Discussions](https://github.com/stac-utils/stac-fastapi-elasticsearch-opensearch/discussions) page here on github.
 - There is [Postman](https://documenter.getpostman.com/view/12888943/2s8ZDSdRHA) documentation here for examples on how to run some of the API routes locally - after starting the elasticsearch backend via the docker-compose.yml file.
 - The `/examples` folder shows an example of running stac-fastapi-elasticsearch from PyPI in docker without needing any code from the repository.
 There is also a Postman collection here that you can load into Postman for testing the API routes.

+- For changes, see the [Changelog](CHANGELOG.md)
+- We are always welcoming contributions.
+For the development notes: [Contributing](CONTRIBUTING.md)

 ### To install from PyPI: